What is our primary use case?

 We've been incredibly happy with their tech support.
 There was even an instance where we were having an unrelated problem with our production Oracle Databases.
 If you can imagine having your production Oracle Databases randomly reboot approximately every 12 to 17 hours for no reason that you can figure out.
 It tends to be something approaching a resumé-generating experience.
 Out of the blue, we received a proactive, spontaneous call from Pure Storage support saying, "We're observing something weird on one of your Fibre Channel connections.
 We think you should take a look at this one SFP optical connector on this one channel, because we're seeing stuff on the array which looks unusual."
 We looked and it turned out to be the problem.
 We were having this timing error that was causing our databases (because they were clustered) to lose track of the fact that they were part of a cluster.
 They would just reboot.
 Pure Storage support, using their phone-home data analytics, solved it, proactively.

 They even showed up at our office, just in case it was the Pure Storage array's SFP, not the one in our fibre-channel switch.
 Our salesperson and sales engineer showed up within an hour at our location with a replacement SFP that we didn't even need.

 Therefore, we are very happy with their tech support.

 It was very straightforward, to the point that our SE said, "Watch me as I do this.
 You'll never need to do this again.
 It will just sit here."
 The array set up, for our first array, from taking it out of the box to mounting the first volume, took less than an hour.

 What about the implementation team?

-Pure Storage showed up, plugged it in, and we attached it to our Fibre Channel network.
+Pure Storage showed up, plugged it in, and we attached it to our Fibre Channel SAN and our iSCSI network.
 We were copying data within an hour and a half or so.
-Our Pure Storage team is great, but there wasn't really an "implementation".
+Our Pure Storage team is great.
+There wasn't really an "implementation".
 No assistance was necessary.

 What was our ROI?